Dufear (cf. Fear)

 Dammed-up fear continually saps your energy

 This “works” for a while.
-The water stops.
-But the pressure behind the dam builds.
-Then, instead of having the energy of the flowing water to serve your life, you now have to use additional energy to keep the water “safely” behind the dams you have built.
-You now have one part of you fighting with another part of you, sapping your resourcefulness.
-Predictably, any “success” in stopping the energy of the water is short-lived, because the water will find a way through or over the dam, expressing its natural energy.
-Then you will scramble again to plug the leaks or to build the dam higher.
+The water stops, but the pressure behind the dam builds up.
+Instead of harnessing the energy of the flowing water to enrich your life, you now have to use extra energy to keep it contained.
+This creates an internal tug-of-war, draining your resourcefulness.
+Any "success" in stopping the water's flow is short-lived, as the water will eventually find a way through or over the dam, reclaiming its natural energy.
+Then, you'll be frantically trying to plug the leaks or build the dam higher.

 Un-damming our fear

-Since our habit is to resist fear, we must act proactively to un-resist it.
-The undoing fear process is the quickest and easiest way to turn dufear into resourceful, un-corrupted fear.
-Undoing fear is always the first (of four steps) in choosing courage.
-Taking this step is immensely valuable whether or not any other steps are taken.
+Since we tend to resist fear by habit, we need to take proactive steps to un-resist it.
+The process of "undoing fear" is the quickest and easiest way to transform dufear into resourceful, uncorrupted fear.
+Undoing fear is always the first step (out of four) in choosing courage.
+Taking this step is immensely valuable, even if you don't take any further steps.

-If I had named the process “undoing fear” with complete accuracy, I would have called it “undoing dufear.”
-Please provide this translation in your own mind whenever I refer to undoing fear.
+If I had named the process more accurately, I would have called it "undoing dufear."
+Please keep this in mind whenever I refer to "undoing fear."

 90% is hidden

-We can recognize some of our fears (dufears).
-We know that worry, anxiety, or being shy are types of fears.
-Some of us may even recognize that feeling pressured, overwhelmed, or stress are types of resisted fear.
+We can identify some of our fears (dufears).
+We know that worry, anxiety, and shyness are types of fears.
+Some of us may even recognize that feeling pressured, overwhelmed, or stressed are forms of resisted fear.

-But few of us recognize that feeling angry or defensive is an expression of dufear.
-We don't recognize that when we're trying to control others or get them to do "the right thing," this too is an expression of dufear.
-And virtually nobody recognizes that when we criticize ourselves, feel guilty, or feel we're not good enough, dufear is being expressed.
+But few of us realize that feeling angry or defensive is an expression of dufear.
+We don't recognize that when we're trying to control others or get them to do "the right thing," this too is dufear in action.
+And almost nobody sees that when we criticize ourselves, feel guilty, or feel we're not good enough, we're experiencing dufear.

 See Expressions of resisted fear.